rozlynboutin/microbiome_helper/16S-standard-operating-procedure.md

 _Note that this workflow is continually being updated.
 If you want to use the below commands be sure to keep track of them locally._

-_Last updated: 15 Nov 2016 (see "revisions" above for earlier versions)_
+_Last updated: 7 Feb 2017 (see "revisions" above for earlier versions)_

 *This workflow starts with raw paired-end MiSeq data in demultiplexed FASTQ format assumed to be located within a folder called `raw_data`*